What Is Adoption Law?

 How Long Does the Adoption Process Take?

+The complexity of an adoption case varies depending on the type of adoption.
+Plus, different types of adoption are complex for different reasons.
 With international adoptions, it’s the paperwork, says Ballard.
 “For example, adoptive parents have to get a home study through the appropriate government-approved channels; they need to get signoff from the U.S. federal government and from the original country; and there’s international travel involved.
 It’s a lot of red tape.”

+Given these complexities, how long does the adoption process usually take?
 Ballard says that with domestic infant adoptions, “the legal process usually takes around six months, and sometimes less depending on the state.
 So, overall, I would say the process takes anywhere from nine months to a year.”

 Of course, people may face various complications with domestic adoptions that prolong the process up to a couple years or more, while international adoptions tend to take longer in general.
 To gauge how long your adoption may take, it’s necessary to consult with a lawyer or adoption agency about their specific process.

-What is the Home Study Process?
+What Is the Home Study Process?

+The home study process is an evaluation conducted by a private or public agency that assesses a family’s fitness to adopt, explains Ballard.
 “The assessment typically includes the prospective adoptive parents’ education, a criminal background check, information about their medical backgrounds, any other children in the home, and their general readiness to adopt.”

 Home studies are a bit different in international adoptions since they can only be conducted by agencies that are approved to do them by the federal government, Ballard adds.